 John Ferguson (Stanford Wong)

-Born in Georgia in 1943, Wong started his career as a teacher at Stanford University, Eventually agreeing to his employers paying him a rather miniscule amount of just one dollar for missing his faculty meetings – He was provided the freedom to visit various casinos and pursue his gambling career.
+Born in Georgia in 1943, Wong started his career as a teacher at Stanford University, Eventually agreeing to his employers paying him a rather minuscule amount of just one dollar for missing his faculty meetings – He was provided the freedom to visit various casinos and pursue his gambling career.
 His expertise helped him invent the strategy known as ‘wonging’, which is currently banned from most casinos.
 The technique involves the player only joining a game whilst the decks are favourable and stepping away immediately once the odds deteriorate.
-Wong’s well known method is now the reasoning behind the “No Mid-Shoe Entry” signs in 21st century casinos, which prohibit a player from joining the game before the first hand after a shuffle.
+Wong’s well-known method is now the reasoning behind the “No Mid-Shoe Entry” signs in 21st-century casinos, which prohibit a player from joining the game before the first hand after a shuffle.

 Back in the ’70s, the infamous Keith Taft began developing a small portable computer in that could be used to count cards.
 Unsurprisingly, no casino would allow a player to use such devices, considering it clearly unfair despite there being no real laws against such a device at the time.
 Therefore, Taft took his invention one step further by adapting it into a concealed device that could be hidden from casino staff.
 Against all odds, it worked, resulting in countless wins for Taft before the Casinos cracked down on the use of technological devices and it was banned by law in 1985.
 Although an incredible inventor, perhaps not a very good sportsman!